From studying film to launching her own business, the support of Murdoch has given Tanya the opportunity to pursue her entrepreneurial dreams.

 To her fellow aspiring entrepreneurs, Tanya urges above all else persistence.

 "I won the Gemstar competition because I did it, failed miserably and then did it again the next year.
 I got a job because I came back and showed them I was willing to learn.
 If you keep showing up, you will find your opportunity for success."

 Ready to make your business dream a reality?
-Join us at our Business Open Night on 19 June to find out how to get started.
+Check out our Business degrees.